Alessioventuri/TwitterRealtimeImageProcessing/README.md

 * `TwitterRealTimeImageProcessing.java`
   * insert the keyword inside the arguments list
 * `HadoopDriver.java`
+  * Choose the correct value as number of center, threshold and a file where to write the centers.
+  * With CEDD Descriptor, we obtain a 144-dimensional vector.

 ### Tips
 This whole project was executed on Ubuntu 20.04.2 LTS